Dopamine agonist

-A dopamine agonist (DA) is a compound that activates dopamine receptors.
-There are two families of dopamine receptors, D2-like and D1-like, and they are all G protein-coupled receptors.
-D1- and D5-receptors belong to the D1-like family and the D2-like family includes D2, D3 and D4 receptors.
-Dopamine agonists are primarily used in the treatment of Parkinson's disease, and to a lesser extent, in hyperprolactinemia and restless legs syndrome.
+A dopamine agonist is a compound that activates dopamine D2 receptors and belong to one of two different subclasses: ergoline and non-ergoline.
+Examples of ergoline agonists are cabergoline and bromocriptine and examples of non-ergoline agonists are pramipexole, ropinirole and rotigotine.
+Ergoline agonists have been linked to cartilage formation in heart valves.

+Dopamine agonists are primarily used in the treatment of the motor symptoms of Parkinson's disease, and to a lesser extent, in hyperprolactinemia and restless legs syndrome.
 They are also used off-label in the treatment of clinical depression.
-The use of dopamine agonists is associated with impulse control disorders and dopamine agonist withdrawal syndrome (DAWS).
+One notable risk in the use of dopamine agonist is an increased risk of developing impulse control disorders.

 Medical uses

 Parkinson's disease

 Dopamine agonists are mainly used in the treatment of Parkinson's disease.
-The cause of Parkinson's is not fully known but genetic factors, for example specific genetic mutations, and environmental triggers have been linked to the disease.
-In Parkinson's disease dopaminergic neurons that produce the neurotransmitter dopamine in the brain slowly break down and can eventually die.
-With decreasing levels of dopamine the brain can't function properly and causes abnormal brain activity, which ultimately leads to the symptoms of Parkinson's disease.
+In Parkinson's disease dopaminergic (neurons that produce the neurotransmitter dopamine) neurons in the brain slowly break down and can eventually die.
+With decreasing levels of dopamine, the brain cannot function properly.
+This causes abnormal brain activity, which ultimately leads to the symptoms of Parkinson's disease.
+In their function as a treatment for Parkinson's disease, dopamine agonists act directly on the dopamine receptors and mimic dopamine's effect.

-There are two fundamental ways of treating Parkinson's disease, either by replacing dopamine or mimicking its effect.

-Dopamine agonists act directly on the dopamine receptors and mimic dopamine's effect.
-Dopamine agonists have two subclasses: ergoline and non-ergoline agonists.
-Both subclasses target dopamine D2-type receptors.
-Types of ergoline agonists are cabergoline and bromocriptine and examples of non-ergoline agonists are pramipexole, ropinirole and rotigotine.
-Ergoline agonists are much less used nowadays because of the risk of cartilage formation in heart valves.

 Treatment of depression in Parkinson's patients

 Depressive symptoms and disorders are common in patients with Parkinson's disease and can affect their quality of life.
 Increased anxiety can accentuate the symptoms of Parkinson's and is therefore essential to treat.
 Instead of conventional antidepressant medication in treating depression, treatment with dopamine agonists has been suggested.
-It is mainly thought that dopamine agonists help with treating depressive symptoms and disorders by alleviating motor complications, which is one of the main symptoms of Parkinson's disease.
-Although preliminary evidence of clinical trials has shown interesting results, further research is crucial to establish the anti-depressive effects of dopamine agonists in treating depressive symptoms and disorders in those with Parkinson's.
+Although preliminary evidence of clinical trials has shown interesting results, further research odds crucial to establish the anti-depressive effects of dopamine agonists in treating depressive symptoms and disorders in those with Parkinson's.

 Hyperprolactinemia

-Dopamine is a prolactin-inhibiting factor (PIFs) since it lowers the prolactin-releasing factors (PRFs) synthesis and secretion through D2-like receptors.
-That is why dopamine agonists are the first-line treatment in hyperprolactinemia.
-Ergoline-derived agents, bromocriptine and cabergoline are mostly used in treatment.
-Research shows that these agents reduce the size of prolactinomas by suppressing the hypersecretion of prolactin resulting in normal gonadal function.
+Dopamine inhibits the production of prolactin in the human body.
+Therefore, anything that disrupts the production of dopamine would cause an increase in the production of prolactin.
+The ergoline-derived dopamine agonists bromocriptine and cabegoline are used in the treatment of hyperprolactinaemia.
+These agents are associated with the reduction in the size of prolactinomas.
+It is believed that they do so by suppressing the hypersecretion of prolactin, resulting in normal gonadal function.